tilt-dev/tilt.build/docs/example_csharp.md

 The second line tells Tilt to load the Kubernetes Deployment YAML.
 The image name in the `docker_build` call must match the container `image` reference in the `hello-tilt` Deployment.

 The last line configures port-forwarding so that your server is reachable at `localhost:8080`.
-The resource name in the `k8s_resource` call must match the Deployment's `metadata.name.
+The resource name in the `k8s_resource` call must match the Deployment's `metadata.name`.

 Try it!
 Run: